krasimir/cssx/playground/jspm/README.md

 //# sourceMappingURL=build.js.map
 ```

-So every file that contains CSSX code should be processed by a plugin.
+So, every file that contains CSSX code should be processed by a plugin.
 For example:

 ```
 import styles from './styles.js!cssx';